-The Philippines’ education, economic and political capital continue to entice local migrants and foreigners who travel for tourism and business purposes.
+The Philippines’ education, economic, and political capital continue to entice local migrants and foreigners who travel for tourism and businesses.
 While this is an advantage to the economic arena, the influx of people in the capital region also triggers strain on the essential services, including logistics,

 Traffic nightmare in Metro Manila

 Drivers in Metro Manila have to waste an average of 53 percent of their time on the clogged highways in 2020, technology specialist TomTom (TOM2) said.
 That year, it was reported that the Philippines’ capital region ranked second among the 416 cities in the world with the worst traffic congestion.

-There is much grind to do for the capital region to achieve a flawless transportation system.
+There is a lot of efforts that needs to be done for the capital region to achieve a flawless transportation system.
 With the help of government agencies and private entities, the current administration has kept the ball rolling.
-The government’s aggressive stunt on infrastructure continues to decongest major roads and develop new linkages.
-The National Economic and Development Authority (NEDA) said three-fourths of the administration’s ‘Build, Build, Build’ program is allotted to 53 projects in Luzon.
-Twenty-five of these infrastructure projects are located in Metro Manila.

 Bonifacio Global City-Ortigas Center Link Road Project

-Now more than ever, the commercial districts of Bonifacio Global City in Taguig and Ortigas center are equally more accessible to the workforce and the general public and have become the locations business tycoons can hardly resist.
+Now more than ever, the commercial districts of Bonifacio Global City in Taguig and Ortigas center in Pasig, are equally more accessible to the workforce and the general public and have become the locations business tycoons can hardly resist.

-The 1.48-kilometer linkage with a PHP1.79-billion price tag began catering vehicles in September.
-The project allows motorists to reach BGC from Ortigas Center and vice versa for only 12 minutes as it complements the four-lane Kalayaan Bridge segment that connects Sta.
+The project benefits motorists who are now able to reach BGC from Ortigas Center and vice versa for only 12 minutes as it complements the four-lane Kalayaan Bridge segment that connects Sta.
 Monica, Pasig City and Lawton Avenue, Makati City.

 The Skyway Extension Project’s southbound lanes conclude before the SLEX Susana Heights off-ramp – making way for the motorists to bypass the traffic congestion onto the steel ramp.
 In addition, it can expedite the travel of vehicles heading to Alabang.